 At the time of her death, the suit alleges, she was undernourished and dehydrated, had terrible bed sores, and was in excruciating pain.

 In yet another case, a Thousand Oaks facility has been accused of accepting a terminally ill patient, even though it was unable to provide the care she needed and was not licensed to deliver the appropriate treatment.
 The victim’s daughter says the eighty-eight-year-old cancer patient needed twenty-four-hour care and that she was admitted despite the facility’s shortcomings—purely for profit.

 In this case and the others above, the accused businesses deny all the allegations.

 Elder abuse takes many forms, and it’s often not as extreme as the neglect and inadequate care at issue in the cases we described in this post.
 Senior citizens are sometimes abused psychologically or emotionally by those who have been trusted to care for them, and many are financially abused by someone who gains their trust.

 Regardless of the specific type of abuse, when someone takes advantage of a vulnerable elderly person, it’s important to hold the abuser accountable.
-Kohan & Bablove, LLP has experience with nursing home abuse cases, and we offer every client a free consultation.
+Kohan & Bablove, Injury Attorneys has experience with nursing home abuse cases, and we offer every client a free consultation.
 Give us a call at 1-844-404-2400 or complete the form below to schedule an appointment.